emmekeaarts/Eval_mHMM_Gauss/3_result_tables/README.md

 Note: for the scenarios pertaining to a true number of states = 1, the elements `gamma_performance_1st` and `state_decoding_1st` are omitted as they are obsolete.
-In additon, for the emission distribution performance, information on the label switching problem is omitted.
+In addition, for the emission distribution performance, information on the label switching problem is omitted.

 ### Model selection